 Adding the pre-configured stack

-First of all, it is necessary to add the Loki stack to a project:
+First, it is necessary to add the Loki stack to a project:

 Adjust the downloaded settings as required.
 Default settings should work fine for a start.
 The stack opens

 3100 port on localhost interface on each node.
 The server on the port forwards traffic to the Loki server using the network of a cluster.

 The default configuration also enables logs collection from